tomas/needle/README.md

 For information about options that've changed, there's always [the changelog](https://github.com/tomas/needle/releases).

+ - `agent`       : Uses an [http.Agent](https://nodejs.org/api/http.html#http_class_http_agent) of your choice, instead of the global, default one.
+Useful for tweaking the behaviour at the connection level, such as when doing tunneling (see below for an example).
+ - `json`        : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.
   - `open_timeout`: (or `timeout`) Returns error if connection takes longer than X milisecs to establish.
 Defaults to `10000` (10 secs). `0` means no timeout.
  - `read_timeout`: Returns error if data transfer takes longer than X milisecs, after connection is established.
 Defaults to `0` (no timeout).
  - `follow_max`  : (or `follow`) Number of redirects to follow.
 Defaults to `0`.
 See below for more redirect options.
  - `multipart`   : Enables multipart/form-data encoding.
 Defaults to `false`.
 Use it when uploading files.
- - `agent`       : Uses an http.Agent of your choice, instead of the global, default one.
  - `proxy`       : Forwards request through HTTP(s) proxy.
 Eg. `proxy: 'http://user:pass@proxy.server.com:3128'`.
 For more advanced proxying/tunneling use a custom `agent`, as described below.
  - `headers`     : Object containing custom HTTP headers for request.
 Overrides defaults described below.
  - `auth`        : Determines what to do with provided username/password.
 Options are `auto`, `digest` or `basic` (default). `auto` will detect the type of authentication depending on the response headers.
- - `json`        : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.
  - `stream_length`: When sending streams, this lets you manually set the Content-Length header --if the stream's bytecount is known beforehand--, preventing ECONNRESET (socket hang up) errors on some servers that misbehave when receiving payloads of unknown size.
 Set it to `0` and Needle will get and set the stream's length for you, or leave unset for the default behaviour, which is no Content-Length header for stream payloads.

 Response options